jaked/ambassadortothecomputers.blogspot.com/_posts/2010-05-07-how-froc-works.markdown

-How does this work? `Froc` keeps track of the start and finish timestamps when running an expression, and associates dependencies with the timestamp when they are attacheed.
+How does this work? `Froc` keeps track of the start and finish timestamps when running an expression, and associates dependencies with the timestamp when they are attached.
 When an expression is re-run, we detach all the dependencies between the start and finish timestamps.
 In this case, when `b` changes, we detach the dependent expression that divides by 0 before trying to run it.